-Like The Country Club outside Boston, Royal Melbourne GC has three recognized championship courses among the 36 holes on the property.
+Royal Melbourne Golf Club has three recognized championship courses among the 36 holes on the property.
 There is the West, the East, and the Composite – made up of 6 holes from the East and 12 from the West that are utilized in prestigious competitions.

-While the West and the East are both considered to be within Australia’s Top 5 Courses, it is the Composite Course that graces the rankings on International Top 100 lists.
-Royal Melbourne GC, along with its closest neighbors – Victoria GC & the Sandringham public course make up the largest contiguous stretch of linksland in the sandbelt region of Melbourne.
+While the West and the East are considered among Australia’s top courses, it’s the Composite Course that graces the rankings on International Top 100 lists.
+Royal Melbourne GC, with its closest neighbors Victoria GC and the Sandringham public course, make up the largest contiguous stretch of linksland in Melbourne’s sandbelt region.

 The Club was founded in 1891 when they cabled the Royal Eastbourne GC in England to kindly send them 30 sets of clubs and balls so members could enjoy the game in Australia.
 By 1895 the Club had been awarded their royal appendage even before making its mark in the world of golf.